MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ## Govern AI data

 AI data governance involves policies for ensuring that data feeding into AI models is appropriate, compliant, and secure.
 Data governance protects privacy and intellectual property, which enhances AI outputs' reliability and quality.
-These measures help mitigate risks related to data misuse, aligning with regulatory and ethical standards.
+These measures help mitigate risks related to data misuse, and they align with regulatory and ethical standards.

 - *Establish a process for cataloging data.* Use a tool like [Microsoft Purview](/purview/what-is-data-catalog) to implement a unified data catalog and classification system across your organization.
 Integrate these policies into your CI/CD pipelines for AI development.